BPZ equations for higher degenerate fields and nonperturbative Dyson-Schwinger equations: Introduction

-It is interesting to drop the genericity assumption for the parameters of the theory.
-In the two-dimensional conformal field theory, we can make one of the fields in the correlation function degenerate.
-Belavin, Polyakov and Zamolodchikov (BPZ) showed that the correlation function in the Liouville field theory that involves a degenerate field satisfies a linear partial differential equation as a result of the decoupling of the null descendant field \cite{Belavin:1984vu,Fateev:2009me}.
+In the study of the AGT correspondence, it is often assumed that the Coulomb branch parameters take generic values.
+However, it is also interesting to specialize these parameters and explore the consequence of the AGT correspondence in the $\mathcal{N}=2$ gauge theory context.
+In two-dimensional conformal field theory, we can make one of the fields in the correlation function degenerate.
+Belavin, Polyakov, and Zamolodchikov (BPZ) showed that such correlation functions satisfy partial differential equations as a result of the decoupling of the null descendant field \cite{Belavin:1984vu,Fateev:2009me}.
 The order of the differential equation is the level of the null field in the corresponding degenerate representation.
-In the case of Toda field theories, similar differential equations has been derived for certain four-point correlation functions in \cite{Fateev:2005gs,Fateev:2007ab}.
-On the other hand, the gauge field configurations of the corresponding four-dimensional $\mathcal{N}=2$ superconformal quiver gauge theories are constrained, leading to a differential equation on the instanton partition function.
-To confirm the BPS/CFT correspondence, we should be able to identify the differential equations derived from both the conformal field theory side and the gauge theory side.
-This program has been investigated carefully in the Nekrasov-Shatashvili limit \cite{Nekrasov:2009rc} of the $\Omega$-background, which corresponds to the classical limit $c\to\infty$ of two-dimensional conformal field theories \cite{Mironov:2009uv,Mironov:2009dv,Maruyoshi:2010iu,Poghossian:2010pn,Marshakov:2010fx,Fucito:2013fba,Litvinov:2013sxa,Nekrasov:2013xda,Poghossian:2016rzb,Poghosyan:2016mkh}.
+In the case of Toda field theories, similar differential equations have been derived for certain four-point correlation functions in \cite{Fateev:2005gs,Fateev:2007ab}.
+Correspondingly, the gauge field configurations in the four-dimensional $\mathcal{N}=2$ superconformal quiver gauge theories are constrained.
+We will show that the corresponding instanton partition functions also satisfy partial differential equations.
+In the context of the $\mathcal{N}=2$ gauge theory, the specialization of the Coulomb parameter initiate partial Higgsing of the theory, producing a half-BPS surface defect as a result \cite{Dorey:2011pa,Nekrasov:2017rqy}.
+The differential equation we obtained is the quantized chiral ring relation of the so-obtained 2D/4D coupled system \cite{Jeong:2018qpc}.
+This program was investigated carefully in the Nekrasov-Shatashvili limit \cite{Nekrasov:2009rc} of the $\Omega$-background, which corresponds to the classical limit $c\to\infty$ of two-dimensional conformal field theories \cite{Mironov:2009uv,Mironov:2009dv,Maruyoshi:2010iu,Poghossian:2010pn,Marshakov:2010fx,Fucito:2013fba,Litvinov:2013sxa,Nekrasov:2013xda,Poghossian:2016rzb,Poghosyan:2016mkh}.
 However, previous methods become less powerful when we would like to go beyond such limits.
+Our results provide a new method to go beyond this limit.